zippy/ceptr/README.md

 ## Architecture

-For a technical overview see [the Ceptr Apocalypse] (http://ceptr.org/apocalypse/)
+For a broad overview of the project see [the Ceptr Revelation] (http://ceptr.org/revelation/)

 ## Streamscapes